WSU-kduncan/cicdf25-Historyvariety/README-CD.md

 To do this, it stops the currently running container, removes the old container to free up the container name, and pulls the latest image from the DockerHub repository.
 Finally, it runs a new container in detached mode.

+### Testing Guide for Refresh Script
+1. Give executable permissions to the refresh script using the command: `chmod +x deployment/refresh.sh`
+2. Check for any running containers before running the script using the command: `docker ps`
+3. Run the script with the command: `./deployment/refresh.sh`, *Note: if you see any No such container errors, this is handled by the script.*
+4. Verify the container is running with the command: `curl http://localhost`, you should see the website's HTML page script.

 [Link to refresh.sh](deployment/refresh.sh)